Overview

 behalf of any client or respond to any legal notices or class action claims on behalf of a client.

-and class action information to the client to review and make his or her own informed decision on
+class action information to the client to review and make his or her own informed decision on how to

-how to vote.
-In the event we receive the proxy material, we will forward it directly to the client by
+vote.
+In the event we receive the proxy material, we will forward it directly to the client by mail or by

 Item 18: Financial Information